 USCENTCOM Command Engineer (CCJ4-E) served as proponent for this new regulation.
 USCENTCOM thus became the first Combatant Command with an environmental regulation that includes historical/cultural property protection in its official guidance.

-By including Cultural Property Protection in Chapter 6, USCENTCOM R 200-2 serves as a blueprint for adding CPP to the official environmental regulation of each Combatant Command.
+By including Cultural Property Protection in Chapter 6, USCENTCOM R 200-2 served as a blueprint for adding CPP to the official environmental regulation of every Combatant Command.